 You can also boost your Instagram shoppable post sales strategy by collaborating on an influencer post.
 Getting an influencer to talk about your products and share them with the right audience is a powerful stamp of approval that can drive sales.

-Finally, don’t forget hashtags.
-Posts that include at least one hashtag get 12.6% more engagement than those without, according to Sprout Social.
-You can use up to 30 hashtags on your Instagram post, but the optimal number is 11.
-Include a branded hashtag on all your posts, such as the name of your business, so that shoppers can search for and find your business.
-Consider relevant hashtags shoppers might use to search for your products, and research competitors to stay up to date on trends.
+Include a branded hashtag on all your posts, such as the name of your brand, so that shoppers can search for and find your business.
+Consider relevant hashtags that shoppers might use to search for your products, and research your competitors to stay up to date on trends.

 Shoppable post performance

 Shoppable Instagram posts offer a visual, dynamic method for driving engagement and sales.
-According to YOTPO, at least 30% of consumers have made a purchase as a direct result of an Instagram post.
-Shoppable posts can become an important part of your social media marketing strategy.
+According to YOTPO, at least 30% of consumers have made a purchase as a direct result of an Instagram post, so shoppable posts can become an important part of your social media marketing strategy.